codervivek/DUBG/README.md

 DUBG is a mixed reality app for efficient post disaster management.
 Rescuer teams are very busy during operation, which is why we built our app based on Mixed Reality so that the **rescuers don't waste time on planning their rescue drive and operating any device for communication. **Our vision is to create an Augmented Reality (AR) based navigation system which disaster rescue team can use in a hassle free manner.

-**The features of our application can also be extended to help army to communicate and coordinate efficaciously in unknown terrains. **
+**The features of our application can also be extended to help army to communicate and coordinate efficaciously in unknown terrains **.

 ## **Features:**